 This is my most recent collection of poems (IDP).
 People have said lovely things about it.
 You can buy it here.

 Imago was my first novel, and I have an unshakeable attachment to it.
 It took 17 years to find a home (and then that publisher disappeared.
 IDP took it on as part of a 4-book deal with me).
 It’s a timeslip novel, set in C20th Devon and C13th France, and is about love, responsibility, heresy and time.
 And stuff.
 You can read about and buy this one, too from the publishers or order it from the bookshop or Amazon.
 (There are, of course, reviews of this and the other books online at Amazon.)

 A purchaser has just said of the above novel: ‘…I had such a book-hangover from Imago; incredible writing…’ (November 2017)

 Look at this (boast alert) from a very well-known author whose books I greatly admire: ‘I loved it.
-“Imago” is a beautifully achieved Erziehungsroman, utterly memorable and exquisitely written.
+“Imago” is beautifully achieved, utterly memorable and exquisitely written.
 I lingered over every page, and revelled in your sensual wisdom.
-It’s lovely, infinitely better than Kate Moss’s overblown and unconvincing […] sprawl of a novel on the Cathars.
+It’s lovely, infinitely better than Kate Mosse’s overblown and unconvincing […] sprawl of a novel on the Cathars.
 Where she’s literal and laboured, you’re deftly suggestive and powerfully realised.
 For a first novel, it’s phenomenal, and should have sold by the van-load and trawled in the awards for you.’
 (I wish.)
 (November 2018)